 For a week on the beach in Sal or Boa Vista, with maps, WhatsApp, social media, and a few photos, most travelers are comfortable with 3 to 5 GB.
 If you make long videos, stream, or share data with another phone, go up to 10 GB to be safe.

 The key is your usage style.
-Messaging, offline maps, and uploading compressed photos consume little; however, watching series, making long video calls, or publishing reels consumes much more.
-In a sunny destination like Cape Verde, you usually spend the day on the beach or diving, so actual consumption is often less than people fear.
+Messaging, offline maps, and uploading compressed photos consume little; however, watching series, making long video calls, or publishing reels uses much more.
+In a sunny destination like Cape Verde, you usually spend the day on the beach or diving, so actual consumption is usually less than people fear.

 | Traveler profile | Days | Recommended GB |